MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-network-controller-certificates.md

 > Applies to: Azure Stack HCI, versions 21H2 and 20H2

 In your Software Defined Networking (SDN) infrastructure, you can deploy Network Controller in both domain and non-domain environments.
-In domain environments, Network Controller authenticates users and network devices by using Kerberos; in nondomain environments, you must deploy certificates for authentication, authorization, and encryption.
+In domain environments, Network Controller uses Kerberos to authenticate users and network devices.
+In non-domain environments, you deploy certificates on  the Network Controller virtual machines (VMs) for authentication, authorization, and encryption.
+Each certificate has a validity period and once that period expires, certificates are not trusted for use.
+To avoid any authentication issues, you must keep these certificates up to date by renewing them before they expire.

 This article provides instructions on how to renew or change Network Controller certificates before they expire.

 > [!IMPORTANT]
 > If Network Controller certificates have already expired, don't use instructions in this article to renew them.

-For an overview information about Network Controller, see [What is Network Controller?](network-controller-overview.md).
+For an overview information about Network Controller, see [What is Network Controller?](../concepts/network-controller-overview.md).

 ## When to renew or change Network Controller certificates

 You can renew or change Network Controller certificates when:

 - The certificates are nearing expiry.
-You can renew certificates at any point before they expire.
+You can indeed renew Network Controller certificates at any point before they expire.

   > [!NOTE]
   > If you renew existing certificates with the same key, you are all set and don't need to do anything.